Anonymoesje/optimized-versions-server/README.md

-# Optimized Versions Server
+# Optimized versions
-> A Streamyfin companion server with GPU support for better downloads with intelligent caching
+> A streamyfin companion server for better downloads

 ## About

-Optimized Versions Server is a transcoding and caching server that acts as a middleman between Jellyfin and the Streamyfin app.
-It combines HLS streams into single video files and intelligently caches them to eliminate duplicate downloads across devices.
+Optimized versions is a transcoding server (henceforth refered to as _the server_).
+It acts as a middleman between the Jellyfin server and the client (Streamyfin app) when downloading content.
+The job of the server is to combine an HLS stream into a single video file which in turn enables better and more stable downloads in the app.
+Streamyfin can then also utilize background downloads, which means that the app does not need to be open for the content to download.

-**Key Features:**
-- ⏲ **GPU Transcoding**: Utilize your GPU for even faster transcoding
-- 🚀 **Smart Caching**: Same content + quality = single cached file shared across devices
-- ⏱️ **48-hour Retention**: Files stay available for 48 hours after last access
-- 🔄 **Zero Duplication**: No more downloading the same movie twice on different devices
-- 📱 **Background Downloads**: Download continues even when app is closed
-- 🔧 **100% Compatible**: Works with existing Streamyfin apps without changes

-The download process:
+The download in the app becomed a 2 step process.

-1. **Optimize**: Server downloads and combines HLS stream
-2. **Download**: Client downloads the optimized file (shared between devices)
+1. Optimize
+2. Download

 ## Usage